efloresz/PersonalityQuiz/README.md

 # PersonalityQuiz

-An interactice webpage determines if user is a morning or nigh person.
+An interactice webpage determines if user is a morning or night person.
-Created on August 24, 2022

 # Purpose
 * The program tracks the user's scores and updates the result accordingly.
 This program demonstrates proficiency in using HTML and JavaScript to create interactive web applications, as well as the ability to use DOM manipulation to dynamically update the user interface based on user input.